alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

         err: infraErr => Result<TSuccess, DomainError>.Fail(Map(infraErr)));
 ```

-This doesn’t mean you return `Result` forever: `Match` returns any `TResult`.
-At boundaries (HTTP/CLI/public APIs), you typically `Match` into a DTO/status/`ProblemDetails`/exit code.
-Inside an app, teams vary: some keep `Result` across layers, others unwrap earlier.
+`Match` returns any `TResult`.
+At boundaries (HTTP/CLI/public APIs), you typically translate into a DTO/status/`ProblemDetails`/exit code.

+**IMPORTANT!** In C#, it’s still easy to ignore return values such as `Result`, which means that errors could go unnoticed.
+For a workaround, use an analyzer.[^unused-result]

 ### A tiny `Result` implementation

-Exercise: open your IDE and write a `Result` implementation.
-Think about its public API, then work backwards.
-Or you can peek at the code below, then write one the next day.
+Aside: try implementing `Result` yourself first.

-Teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*).
-It’s intentionally minimalist and intentionally unsafe around `default`/null: it stores `default` in the unused slot (don’t read it), it doesn’t prevent `Ok(null)` / `Fail(null)`, and it doesn’t catch `exceptions`.
+This teaching implementation (don’t ship it; use *LanguageExt* or *CSharpFunctionalExtensions*) is intentionally minimalist and unsafe around `default`/null: it stores `default` in the unused slot (don’t read it), it doesn’t prevent `Ok(null)` / `Fail(null)`, it doesn't prevent creating a null `Result`, doesn't have async support, and it doesn’t catch `exceptions`.
+These extra checks are intentionally omitted because I don't want to distract from the core structure of `Result`, and would likely end up massive otherwise.

 In monad terms: for `Result<_, TError>`, `Ok(...)` is **return/pure** (the monadic “unit”). `Fail(...)` is the constructor for the error case (analogous to `Left(...)` for `Either`).